JFK24/zeppr/README.md

 #### Tricks for hourly data

-- Hourly data tables have 1 row per hour and thus 24 rows per day.
+- Hourly data tables have 1 row per hour and thus 24 rows per day
 - Each hour has only 1 temperature (no min and max day temperatures)
 - Let us define growing degree-hours as the same than growing degree-days but applied for a single hour where the min and max